lana-20/selenium-webdriver-bidi/README.md

 ### WD BiDi Implementation Status

-- BiDi specification is a WIP
-- A few [modules](https://www.selenium.dev/documentation/webdriver/bidirectional/bidirectional_w3c/) have already been implemented for Selenium and WebDriverIO

 WD BiDi is still a work in progress, it's not been fully implemented yet.
 It's been under development for the past 2 years.

-A few features are currently available.
+- WD BiDi specification is a WIP, supported by diverse collaborators, such as:
+    - Browser Vendors: Chrome, Edge, Firefox, Safari
+    - Open Source Automation Projects: Selenium, WebDriverIO
+    - Companies offering Browser Automation Solutions: BrowserStack, SauceLabs.
+- A few [modules](https://www.selenium.dev/documentation/webdriver/bidirectional/bidirectional_w3c/) have already been implemented for Selenium and WebDriverIO and can be used in automation scripts.

 ![image](https://github.com/lana-20/selenium-webdriver-bidi/assets/70295997/e205ab4d-a0b6-4775-a18b-d316ab0a1ca7)